 - Choose resistant cultivars: apricots ‘Monique’ and ‘Moorpark’; plums 'Jefferson', ‘Marjorie’s Seedling’, ‘President’ and ‘Reine Claude Violette’ are resistant.
 The apple cultivars 'James Grieve' and ‘Lord Derby’ are very susceptible

 There are no fungicides labelled specifically to control blossom wilt.
 On ornamental trees only, fungicides applied for other purposes, such as powdery mildew or rust control, may give some incidental control though this is not claimed by the manufacturers.
+These products can't be used on trees from which the fruit will be consumed.

 Fungicides for gardeners (Adobe Acrobat pdf document outlining fungicides available to gardeners)

 Fruit becomes infected through wounds, particularly bird damage.
 Affected fruits exhibit brown rot, mummify and remain hanging on the tree and, where they touch the bark, cause small infections (cankers).
-The fungus remains in the dead fruit and cankers over winter and releases spores in the spring to cause the blossom-wilt phase of the disease.
+The fungus remains in the dead fruit and cankers over winter and releases spores in the spring to cause the blossom wilt phase of the disease.
 These infections in turn release spores to infect wounded fruit.

 The Royal Horticultural Society is the UK’s leading gardening charity.
 We aim to enrich everyone’s life through plants, and make the UK a greener and more beautiful place.